Microsvuln/Microsvuln.github.io/fuzzbench-from-start-to-finish.md

 - ModuleNotFoundError: No module named 'pybind11'.

 This is a problem you may face during the fuzzbench installation process.
 If you started doing fuzzbench installation in the way from [fuzzbench official installation](https://google.github.io/fuzzbench/getting-started/prerequisites/), you may face this issue after running the `make install-dependencies` command.
-Indeed, this command will install python dependencies for required fuzzbench but if you received the mentioned error then I'm encouraging you do to the following:
+Indeed, this command will install python dependencies required by fuzzbench but if you received the mentioned error then I'm encouraging you do to the following:

 	1. Please make sure that you have already python 3.8 installed, it is the minimum python version that fuzzbench needs.
 	2. Run the following commands in the following order :